Flat Roof Leaks in Heavy Rain: Causes and Solutions

 ● Old Shingles

-Flat roofs with asphalt shingles can develop leaks when the shingles wear out or become torn.
+Flat roofs, especially those with asphalt shingles, can develop leaks when the shingles or the roof deck beneath them wear out or become damaged.
 Moreover, exposure to the elements, such as sunlight and rain, can cause shingles to deteriorate over time, leading to cracks, curling, or missing pieces.

 Are Flat Roof Leaks Common?